 Writer-Director, 9/23 Films - Chicago

-Nearing's most recently completed film, HOGTOWN (2016), looks at the emergence of a multicultural America through the prism of Chicago.
-The Chicago Sun-Times calls it "the most original film made in Chicago about Chicago to date" (Bill Stamets).
+Nearing's HOGTOWN (2016) looks at the emergence of a multicultural America through the prism of Chicago.
+The Chicago Sun-Times called it "the most original film made in Chicago about Chicago to date" (Bill Stamets).
 Ben Kenigsberg of The New York Times named it to his list of the 10 Best Films of 2016: “Daniel Nearing has carved out an original and boldly unfashionable niche.
 HOGTOWN feels like a find from a forgotten archive.”
 The Chicago Reader named HOGTOWN the best film set in Chicago, and the best film made in Chicago, "period," for 2015 (J.R.
 Jones).
 HOGTOWN was named Best Feature Film at the 2015 International Black Film Festival (Nashville), Best Film in a Fine Arts Discipline at the 30th Black International Cinema Berlin, Best Picture at the 2015 Los Angeles Black Film Festival, and winner of the 2015 Independent Film Playoff, a consortium of seven Los Angeles festivals with over three hundred films in competition.

 Nearing has an MA in modern and contemporary Literature from the University of Toronto, received an MFA in Film from York University, and was a Producer Resident at the Canadian Film Centre.
 He has studied under Northrop Frye (Fearful Symmetry) and Michael Ondaatje (The English Patient).
 He has worked as producer, director, writer and editor for numerous films on several networks.
 His documentary subjects have ranged from juvenile homicide (CBC) to the longest bridge in the world over ice-forming waters (Discovery) to Russians playing in the National Hockey League (The Sports Network) and a look at the stagecraft of some of the world's finest writers (Bravo).
 He moved from documentaries to dramatic projects and founded 9/23 Films in 2008.